High Protein Kodiak Pancakes with Kimchi

 Sour Cream Pomegranate Topping

-- 1/2 Teaspoon chile paste I used spicy fried chile paste from the Asian store, but it’s your preference
+- ½ Teaspoon chile paste I used a spicy Asian fried chile paste

 Instructions